What is the difference between Viewmodel and FOV?

 How to change your Viewmodel via CFG Files

 It’s also possible to make changes to the Viewmodel via the Config and Autoexec.
 The config files are where all of the user client-side information is kept including things like graphics, FPS, viewmodel, and more.
-Making changes through this system ensures they’re permanent while using Console Commands is good but they can be reset when the game closes.
+Making changes through this system ensures they’re permanent.

+In order to change it you simply need to delete the cfg file and replace with another one.
 This does sound much more complicated than it is but since it sounds complex it can be tricky to understand and easy to do wrong.
-So we have a video guide here to help and give you the confidence needed to make changes to the game using these systems.

-When it comes to changing the CSGO Viewmodel there are three great methods for this.
+When it comes to changing the CS GO Viewmodel there are three great methods for this.
 They aren’t too complex and they leave room for experimentation and modification.
 This is very important for something as sensitive as the Viewmodel or Crosshairs for example.
 Having the ability to make lots of changes to find the option that works for you is incredibly important for a competitive game.
-However, these things only matter if you know what the lines of code mean and what they refer to otherwise changing these options won’t make any real sense.

 Viewmodel Commands Explained